Fall 2025 IfA Colloquia

 University of Hawaiʻi Space Science and Engineering Initiative (SSEI)

-The Space Science and Engineering Initiative (SSEI) was created as a joint effort between the UHM College of Engineering (CoE) and the Institute for Astronomy (IfA) for the establishment of an interisland advanced technology research and development center based in Hilo, which aims to significantly expand technical capabilities to support the space sciences, particularly targeting application for the observatories on Maunakea and Haleakalā.
-Here, I will discuss the current status of the SSEI and give a brief overview of our current portfolio of activities.
+The Space Science and Engineering Initiative (SSEI) was created as a joint effort between the UHM College of Engineering (CoE) and the Institute for Astronomy (IfA) for the establishment of a multi-island advanced technology research and development center based in Hilo, which aims to significantly expand technical capabilities to support the space sciences, particularly targeting application for the observatories on Maunakea and Haleakalā and for competitive participation and leadership in future spaceflight opportunities.

 -and-